Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

 Renewing your mortgage in 2026 requires more planning than simply accepting your bank’s first offer.

-Most lenders send renewal notices about 21 days before your mortgage term ends, but many allow borrowers to lock in rates up to 120 days in advance.
+Lenders typically provide renewal information before your mortgage term ends, though timelines vary by institution.
+Many lenders also allow borrowers to lock in rates up to 120 days in advance.

 Before making a decision: